 - Software is free, and it also comes with hosting. (ie. You don’t need to get your own hosting.
 They will host your website for you.)
 Note: it does NOT include emails, so you need to get a separate email service or pay extra for their Professional Email plan.

-- From time to time, your site might display ads to logged-out users who aren’t regular visitors unless you purchase a special feature to turn it off.
+- From time to time, your site might display ads unless you purchase the WordPress Pro Plan.

 - They do not allow adding plugins (wordpress.com sites come with a set of built-in plugin features) unless you sign up for the WordPress Pro Plan, which means the functionalities are limited compared to WordPress.org.

 If you are building a website for your business, I strongly recommend that you go through the WordPress.org route.
 You can do so much more with WordPress.org, and more importantly, the site can keep growing with you and your business with a self-hosted site.

 Here are some web hosting companies that I have had experience with and can recommend: